Our Mission is to promote and advocate for a safe, patient focused cannabis industry in Arizona.

 Moe Asnani, Board Member

 Mohit “Moe” Asnani is the co-founder of the iLAVA and iLAVAHEMP product line and is a partner in two Arizona dispensaries, The Downtown & D2 Dispensaries.
 He immigrated to the United States from India in 1995 and graduated from the Eller College of Management at the University of Arizona with a Bachelor's degree in Management Information Systems and a minor in Sociology.
 He discovered the benefits of medical marijuana when his mother was first diagnosed with breast cancer in 2006.
-When Arizona legalized medical marijuana in 2010, he decided he made the decision to participate in the industry with the goal of helping patients who were previously faced with the unfortunate choice of breaking state and local laws or watching a loved one suffer.
+When Arizona legalized medical marijuana in 2010, he made the decision to participate in the industry with the goal of helping patients who were previously faced with the unfortunate choice of breaking state and local laws or watching a loved one suffer.

 Eight years ago, he entered the medical marijuana industry by participating in the rule-making process led by the Arizona Department of Health Services in early 2011.
 Because of his deep experience with inpatient JCAHO/HIPAA compliance and managed care applications at firms like Cerner and HealthTrio, he launched a consulting firm in 2011 for the purposes of licensing, regulatory compliance & management.
 As he opened some of his first dispensaries, he saw instances of the state medical marijuana tracking website going down which resulted in dispensaries not being able to dispense, causing a care gap in patient access.
 He volunteered his time to help the Arizona Department of Health Services Director and Information Technology staff by providing feedback on needed features while beta testing new functionality on the website as they updated their systems to ensure continuity.